Rossella Todde

 Feeling Shame or Self-blame

-My goal is to walk alongside each person as they build self-acceptance, strengthen resilience, and move toward recovery and meaningful change.
-Healing is possible when clients feel truly heard, valued, and supported.
+My aim is to walk alongside you as you begin to make sense of your relationship with substances, build self-acceptance, and develop the resilience needed for lasting and meaningful change.
+I believe recovery is possible when you feel truly heard, understood, and supported.

 Carl Rogers: The Founder of Person-Centred Therapy